August Newsletter

 Bringing History to Life

 On May 21, 2025, EWA students, along with their teachers and parent chaperones, boarded buses for Fishers, Indiana, where they spent the day immersed in Indiana’s past.
-CREATE funding covered the costs of transportation, admission, and special programs, including Conner Prairie’s popular Animal Encounters.
+CREATE helped with transportation, admission, and planning special programs, including Conner Prairie’s popular Animal Encounters.

 Throughout the day, students engaged with Conner Prairie’s costumed interpreters, explored reconstructed 19th-century homes and villages, and experienced Native American lifeways along the White River.
 They also enjoyed the hands-on play spaces and canoe activities, which connected directly to what they had been studying in the classroom.